HatchApps/xavier-help/focus.md

 From the left hand menu you can head back to the [Flow List](/focus.html#the-flow-list) by clicking on _Focus Home_, and go to the Client Overview by clicking on the name of the Client.

+### Exporting a Flow

+You can export a Flow to both PDF and Excel.
+The PDF is an export with the health score and top-level check information, plus the comments.
+The final section of the export is the [Flow History](/focus.html#flow-history).

+Regular Flows will
+export directly to your browser, like the other PDF exports in Xavier, however large Flows of 25+ checks will be emailed to the email address of the exporter (this is the email address you use to log into Xavier).
+This will still use the same 'Export to PDF' button, but you'll get a pop-up notification to let you know if it's been emailed.
+Please bear in mind; the larger the Flow, the more time it will take to be emailed to you, so it could take more than a few minutes in some cases.

+The Excel export contains the same data as the PDF, but simply formatted and always downloaded immediately to the browser.
+It's a good format if you want to create your own Flow export layouts, or edit the information before you provide it to the client.

 ## Completing Flows